Moon rock: Goodwill Moon rocks

 Apollo 17 astronauts Eugene Cernan and Harrison Schmitt picked up a rock "composed of many fragments, of many sizes, and many shapes, probably from all parts of the Moon".
 This rock was later labeled sample 70017.
-President Nixon ordered that fragments of that rock should be distributed in 1973 to all 50 US states and 135 foreign heads of state.
+President Nixon ordered that fragments of that rock should be distributed in 1973 to all 50 US states and 135 foreign heads of state, as a goodwill gesture.
 The fragments were presented encased in an acrylic sphere, mounted on a wood plaque which included the recipients' flag which had also flown aboard Apollo 17.
 Many of the presentation Moon rocks are now unaccounted for, having been stolen or lost.

 Discoveries

-Three minerals were discovered from the Moon: armalcolite, tranquillityite, and pyroxferroite.
+Four minerals were discovered from the Moon: armalcolite, tranquillityite, pyroxferroite, and changesite-(Y).
 Armalcolite was named for the three astronauts on the Apollo 11 mission: Armstrong, Aldrin and Collins.

 Stolen and missing Moon rocks

 Because of their rarity on Earth and the difficulty of obtaining more, Moon rocks have been frequent targets of theft and vandalism, and many have gone missing or were stolen.